What to know about your credit score in Australia

 Luckily, there are a few things you can do, right now, to improve your credit score expertise.

-Woman Phone Bill Main SupportStep #1: Request a credit report
+woman phone bill main supportstep #1: Request a credit report

 The first and most important step is to check your credit score.
 So you know exactly where you stand credit-wise.
-Click here to do this online now.

 Step #2: Learn what affects your credit score